oracle-livelabs/apex/ai-interactive-report-lab2/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Task 1: Enable Dictation in the Application Definition

-Dictation is disabled by default for security and privacy.
-Speech is processed by the end user's browser and may be sent to third-party servers depending on the browser implementation.
-In this task you will enable the setting so the microphone icon appears in supported components.
+Oracle APEX supports browser-based dictation through the Web Speech API.
+Because this is a security and privacy consideration, the setting must be explicitly enabled by the developer.
+In this task, you will enable dictation at the application level so the microphone icon appears in supported components.

 1. In the App Builder, click the **Shared Components** icon.